lineklemensen/PRJ3/docs/appendices/Acceptance test specifcation.md

     \hline
     \textbf{1} & Open the Terminal UI  & A message saying "Choose the rooms for this route" and a list of all rooms appear on the UI.
 A finish and clear option appear as well & The message is displayed on the TUI & OK \\
     \hline
     \textbf{2} & Press confirm before selecting any rooms & An error message is displayed on the UI.
-Return to point 2 in the main scenario & Fail for nu & Fail for nu \\
+Return to point 2 in the main scenario & The error message is displayed & OK \\
     \hline
 \end{tabularx}
 \caption{Acceptance test - Use Case 2 - Extension 2 - No rooms were selected}